jhudsl/Informatics_Research_Leadership/docs/05-promoting_diversity.md

 This is due to a number of reasons:
-1) Mistrust in the medical system
+1) Mistrust

-According to studies, marginalized groups such as Latnix and Black Americans reasonably distrust researchers at higher rates than white individuals due to historical injustices and inadequate medical care. [@griffith_determinants_2020, @studies_inclusion_1999]
+According to studies, marginalized groups such as Latinx and Black Americans reasonably distrust researchers at higher rates than white individuals due to historical injustices and inadequate medical care. [@griffith_determinants_2020, @studies_inclusion_1999]

 > African Americans’ suspicions and fears that many sectors of American society are not trustworthy were **logical and accurate interpretations** of their perceptions and **experiences**. [@griffith_determinants_2020]

 Examples of historical injustices include:

 a.[Tuskegee syphilis trial]((https://www.mcgill.ca/oss/article/history/40-years-human-experimentation-america-tuskegee-study): A study in [Tuskegee, Alabama about the outcomes of untreated syphilis in Black males]  (1932-1972) in which the patients were told they were being treated but were in fact not being treated.

-b. ["The Unfortanate experiment"](https://www.reliasmedia.com/articles/141906-revisiting-the-unfortunate-experiment-in-new-zealand): A study in New Zealand (1966-1987) in which women diagnosed with a precursor to cervical cancer were also similarly studied but patients were not offered standard treatments,they were not informed of their diagnosis, and they were not told that they were a part of a trial, nor given the opportunity to decide if they wanted to be a part of the trial.
+b. ["The Unfortunate experiment"](https://www.reliasmedia.com/articles/141906-revisiting-the-unfortunate-experiment-in-new-zealand): A study in New Zealand (1966-1987) in which women diagnosed with a precursor to cervical cancer were also similarly studied but patients were not offered standard treatments,they were not informed of their diagnosis, and they were not told that they were a part of a trial, nor given the opportunity to decide if they wanted to be a part of the trial.

 c.
-[Henrietta Lacks Hela Cells](https://www.nature.com/articles/d41586-020-02494-z): In 1951, a patient named Henrietta Lacks was treated for cervical cancer at Johns Hopkins.
+[Henrietta Lacks HeLa Cells](https://www.nature.com/articles/d41586-020-02494-z): In 1951, a patient named Henrietta Lacks was treated for cervical cancer at Johns Hopkins.
 Her cancerous cells turned out to be uniquely capable of surviving and reproducing and have been used widely in research for decades for many discoveries.
+However according to a report,
-However, "None of the biotechnology or other companies that profited from her cells passed any money back to her family.
+> "None of the biotechnology or other companies that profited from her cells passed any money back to her family.
 And, for decades after her death, doctors and scientists repeatedly failed to ask her family for consent as they revealed Lacks’s name publicly, gave her medical records to the media, and even published her cells’ genome online."

 d.
-[STD experiments in prisons and Guatemala](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3828982/pdf/AJPH.2013.301520.pdf) According to a report, "Between 1946 and 1948, health officials intentionally infected at least 1308 of these people with syphilis, gonorrhea, and chancroid and conducted serology tests on others.
+[STD experiments in prisons and Guatemala](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3828982/pdf/AJPH.2013.301520.pdf) According to a report,
+> "The study involved at least 5128 vulnerable people, including children, orphans, child and adult prostitutes, Guatemalan Indians, leprosy patients, mental patients, prisoners, and soldiers.
+Between 1946 and 1948, health officials intentionally infected at least 1308 of these people with syphilis, gonorrhea, and chancroid and conducted serology tests on others.
 The study originally began in the United States but was moved to Guatemala when researchers were unable to consistently produce gonorrhea infections in prisoners at a Terre Haute, Indiana, prison."[@rodriguez_first_2013]

 e.
-[Radioactive iodine thyroid studies of Alaskan natives](https://www.tandfonline.com/doi/full/10.1080/10508422.2012.730788) In the 1950s, a study was conducted to study the thyroid gland in Alaskan natives, in which participants were given doses of radiaoactive iodine that exceed current recommendations.
+[Radioactive iodine thyroid studies of Alaskan natives](https://www.tandfonline.com/doi/full/10.1080/10508422.2012.730788) In the 1950s, a study was conducted to study the thyroid gland in Alaskan natives, in which participants were given doses of radioactive iodine that exceed current recommendations.
 Due to improper care for language barriers, participants were not carefully excluded for pregnancy, lactation etc. and participants were also not able to be properly informed about the risks of the study and therefore not able to provide proper consent.[@hodge_no_2012]

 Importantly, this is only a sample of examples.
 Many other individuals among a variety of populations such as those who were imprisoned [@rodriguez_first_2013], economically disadvantaged, those with mental disabilities, children, the elderly, those with mental illness [@millum_introduction_2012], and those among other groups have also been abused by unethical research practices [@fitzgerald_implicit_2017, @park_clinical_2008].
-This historical context has unsurprisingly made many individuals weary of participating in clinical research.[@griffith_determinants_2020]
+This historical context, which has in many cases directly impacted individuals and their families or communities has unsurprisingly made many people weary of participating in clinical research.[@griffith_determinants_2020]

+> “We, as African Americans were always the pilot test...
+I know because people have experienced it within my line, my family, my bloodline in [city name].
+Yeah.”
+He continued by saying, “So I just think that we’ve been used and misused a lot of times within the African American community and in the lower parts of the devastation where the devastation lies.” [@griffith_determinants_2020]

+> “I’m thinking about horror stories like the Tuskegee experiment and things like that.
+Like stuff that for me, were mentioned back in school and were mentioned by my family members...”[@griffith_determinants_2020]

 2) Health care inequity

-Beyond such examples of extremely unethical studies and practices, marginalized populations such as Black, Latinx and Native Americans have also historically received poorer health care.[@griffith_determinants_2020, @studies_inclusion_1999, @fitzgerald_implicit_2017, @hodge_no_2012]
+Beyond such examples of extremely unethical studies and practices, marginalized populations such as Black, Latinx and Native Americans have also historically received poorer health care thus discouraging engagement with the health care system.[@griffith_determinants_2020, @studies_inclusion_1999, @fitzgerald_implicit_2017, @hodge_no_2012]

  > African Americans, Latinx, and other racial or ethnic minority groups have a long history of receiving inferior quality of medical care even when they have the same level and type of insurance and access to care. [@griffith_determinants_2020]